Rana Mohammad Hanif Khan

-He was barrister at law from Lincoln's Inn, and was an honorable member of the society of Lincoln's Inn.
-After that he came to Pakistan and started his political career in 1970 with the Pakistan People's Party.
+He was barrister at law from Lincoln's Inn, and was a member of the society of Lincoln's Inn.
+After that, he came to Pakistan and started his political career in 1970 with the Pakistan People's Party.
 He was twice elected as a Member of the National Assembly and was assigned a number of different ministerial portfolios over a span of seven years.